Green vehicle: Animal powered vehicles

 Horse and carriage are just one type of animal propelled vehicle.
 Once a common form of transportation, they became far less common as cities grew and automobiles took their place.
 In dense cities, the waste produced by large numbers of transportation animals was a significant health problem.
-Oftentimes the food is produced for them using diesel powered tractors, and thus there is some environmental impact as a result of their use.
+Oftentimes the food is produced for them using diesel powered tractors, and thus, there is some environmental impact as a result of their use.

 Human powered vehicles

-Human-powered transport includes walking, bicycles, velomobiles, row boats, and other environmentally friendly ways of getting around.
+Human-powered transport includes walking, bicycles, velomobiles, row boats, and more environmentally friendly ways of getting around.
 In addition to the health benefits of the exercise provided, they are far more environmentally friendly than most other options.
 The only downside is the speed limitations, and how far one can travel before getting exhausted.

 Benefits of green vehicle use

 Environmental

 Vehicle emissions contribute to the increasing concentration of gases linked to climate change.
 In order of significance, the principal greenhouse gases associated with road transport are carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O).
 Road transport is the third largest source of greenhouse gases emitted in the UK, and accounts for about 27% of total emissions, and 33% in the United States.
 Of the total greenhouse gas emissions from transport, over 85% are due to CO2 emissions from road vehicles.
 The transport sector is the fastest growing source of greenhouse gases.